Glossary

-Forklifts or forklift trucks are useful pieces of equipment that many industries rely on for their daily workflow.
-They can be found in warehouses, manufacturing companies, dockyards, recycling facilities, and many more places.
-The pronged device at the front of the forklift helps operators move and lift heavy or bulky loads effortlessly.
-This article explains the difference between various types of forklift inspections, how they contribute to a safer and more efficient workplace, and how a suitable software can help you with your forklift management and maintenance.
+Forklifts, or forklift trucks, are workhorses that many industries depend on every day.
+You will find them in warehouses, manufacturing plants, dockyards, recycling facilities, and plenty of other settings.
+The pronged device at the front lets operators move and lift heavy or bulky loads without the manual strain.
+This article walks through the different types of forklift inspections, what each one contributes to a safer and more efficient workplace, and how the right software takes the friction out of forklift management and maintenance.

 Key Takeaways